jsscmnhn/shady_amsterdam/docs/api.md

 > - `file_path` (str): The path to the configuration file.
 >
 > **Output:**
-> - `params` (dict): The configuration dictionary containing all required parameters.
+> - *dictionary*: The configuration dictionary containing all required parameters.

  ---